josbouten/bioplot/README.md

 bioplot.py is a program which can draw several plots that can be used when evaluating the performance of a biometric system.
-The plot types currently supported are: accuracy plot, cumulative score distribution plot, EER plot, histogram, matrix plot, ranking plot, tippett plot and zoo plot.
+The plot types currently supported are: accuracy plot, cumulative score distribution plot, DET plot, EER plot, histogram, matrix plot, ranking plot, roc plot, tippett plot and zoo plot.
 The example picture shows a so called zoo plot.

 Copyright (C) 2014 Jos Bouten ( josbouten at gmail dot com )